learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-09-12-imagining-what-could-be.markdown

 ### A fast and simple molecular simulation in JavaScript

-In early November 2011 I posted this gist: [Simple Molecules](https://gist.github.com/stepheneb/1343331){:target="_blank"} which implemened a 2-D molecular model using simplified neutral molecules interacting with each other via Lennard-Jones potential forces.
+In early November 2011 I posted this gist: [Simple Molecules](https://gist.github.com/stepheneb/1343331){:target="_blank"} which implemened a 2-D molecular model using a simple model of neutral molecules interacting with each other via Lennard-Jones potential forces.

 #### Simple Molecules

-While the model is running you interactively you can change:
+While the model is running you can interactively change:

 - Number of molecules.
 - Temperature of the system.
 - Lennard-Jones potential force coefficients.

-{% include iframe.html width="780px" height="420px" src="https://cdn.rawgit.com/stepheneb/1343331/raw/4858e3d892ce0f2ef91cd61e3457478472bcc9c8/index.html" %}
+{% include iframe.html width="790px" height="420px" src="https://cdn.rawgit.com/stepheneb/1343331/raw/4858e3d892ce0f2ef91cd61e3457478472bcc9c8/index.html" %}

 <div class="caption">
 Click the **Go** button to start the model.